 At the Hui, guests are encouraged to embrace their creative side.
 If you plan, you can easily enroll in adult or kids art classes while you’re on vacation, or check out one of their art shows at the gallery.
 The Gallery Shop at the Hui No’eau is a great place to pick up greeting cards, prints, souvenirs, jewelry, and locally made art pieces.
 It is truly an enjoyable part of their business to support because all proceeds benefit their exhibitions and educational programs.
 Throughout the year, the Hui also offers a beautiful selection of onsite events such as Art Affair, Maui Open Studios, Food & Wine events, and a host of programs with internationally renowned guest speakers.

 When planning a trip to the North Shore of Maui, there are so many diverse groups, businesses, and communities to explore.
 You will not find anything like the Hui No‘eau throughout the Hawaiian Islands; it is a one-of-a-kind art organization.
 The Hui is a great place to visit en route to or from Upcountry destinations and is located right off of Baldwin Avenue.

 For more information, please visit the Hui No’eau Visual Arts Center.

 Mahalo Nui Loa for reading Pride of Maui’s Top 10 Things to Do in Paia and Haiku article!
 We hope that you thoroughly enjoyed reading about these North Shore Maui gems, and encourage you to seek out wonderful vacation experiences by visiting a handful of these locales.

 What are your favorite places to visit in Paia and Haiku?
-Please share this article with your family and friends, and let us know your thoughts in the comment section below or check out this site for more places to visit in Paia.
+Please share this article with your family and friends, and check out this site for more places to visit in Paia.